-- At the conclusion of Beef Cattle Interbreed, if the Supreme Beef Breed Exhibit has been nominated as eligible for the Supreme Sire Award, Melbourne Royal will collect either hair or blood samples to be used for DNA validation of the award. - 3.
+- Melbourne Royal will collect either hair or blood samples from Beef Carcase Exhibit(s) that have been entered into the award at the Showgrounds.
+This sample will be stored until the results of the Beef Cattle Competition have been finalised. - At the conclusion of Beef Cattle Interbreed, if the Supreme Beef Breed Exhibit has been nominated as eligible for the Supreme Sire Award, Melbourne Royal will collect either hair or blood samples to be used for DNA validation of the award. - 3.
 In the event that the award appears won, the winning exhibitor is responsible for providing a verified DNA sample of the nominated Sire and the Dam(s) of the winning animals after they have been announced the winner of the Supreme Beef Breed Exhibit and Grand Champion Carcase. - 4.
-For sires that have already been DNA Profiled, exhibitor must provide Melbourne Royal permission to access the DNA profile if they own the profile, or arrange for the owning breed society to grant permission. - The Melbourne Royal will arrange for DNA testing of all samples. - Any animal which is deemed unable to be DNA referenced will be ineligible for the competition. - 7.
+For sires that have already been DNA Profiled, exhibitor must provide Melbourne Royal permission to access the DNA profile if they own the profile, or arrange for the owning breed society to grant permission.

+- 5. The Melbourne Royal will arrange for DNA testing of all samples. - 6.
+Any animal which is deemed unable to be DNA referenced will be ineligible for the competition. - 7.
 Melbourne Royal and associated DNA testing company will decide upon the validity of the DNA test. - 8.
 The \$10,000 bursary will only be provided to the exhibitor of the Supreme Beef Breed Exhibit and Grand Champion Carcase at the conclusion of the DNA test results. - 9.
 In the event of the award being won, Melbourne Royal will award prize money to the one winning exhibitor.
 The exhibitor who receives the Wellcom \$10,000 cash prize is at their own discretion, responsible for allocating funds to any third party involved in the breeding and preparation of the winning exhibits. - 10.
 The \$10,000 bursary will remain in trust with the Melbourne Royal until such a time as it is won by an exhibitor.

-In an effort to ensure the integrity of the competition, the above listed rules may be subject to change prior to the close of entries into the 2024 Competition.
+In an effort to ensure the integrity of the competition, the above listed rules may be subject to change prior to the close of entries into the 2025 Competition.